FedNC: A Secure and Efficient Federated Learning Method with Network Coding: FedNC: Framework and Algorithm

-\begin{remark} The above result states a famous conclusion in probability theory known as the 'Coupon Collector's Problem' which describes a '\textit{collecting all coupons and win}' situation.
-We have presented this result in Proposition \ref{pro:ccp} in order to adapt the conclusion to the FL scenario. \end{remark}

-\begin{remark} The advantage of FedNC comes into play when we model the real channel as practical and complex networks instead of point-to-point links.
-In fact, when we obtain packets from actual networks such as the Internet, we do not select packets from specific sources, but receive all that we can.
+\begin{remark} Proposition \ref{pro:ccp} presents an adaptation for the FL scenario of a well-known conclusion in probability theory, known as the 'Coupon Collector's Problem', which describes a '\textit{collecting all coupons and win}' situation.
+The advantage of FedNC comes into play when we model the channel as real and complex networks instead of point-to-point links.
+When we obtain packets from real networks such as the Internet, we do not select packets from specific sources, but receive all that we can.
 If we model the process of acquiring packets as random sampling, a specific packet will become rare for the receiver.
-As a matter of fact, a centralized gossip-based protocol achieves the information sharing in $\mathcal{O}(K)$ rounds, whereas an FL system needs $\mathcal{O}(K\ln K)$ rounds, according to Proposition \ref{pro:ccp}.
-However, due to FedNC's random encoding mechanism, no more specific packets exist.
-One has a high probability of obtaining the original packets as long as $K$ encoded packets are arbitrarily received, as shown in Fig. \ref{fig:ccp}. \end{remark}
+In fact, a centralized gossip-based protocol achieves the information sharing in $\mathcal{O}(K)$ times, whereas a traditional FL system needs $\mathcal{O}(K\ln K)$ times, according to Proposition \ref{pro:ccp}.
+However, due to FedNC's random encoding mechanism, no more specific packets exist, so it is very likely that the original packets will be obtained as long as $K$ encoded packets are arbitrarily received, i.e., in $\mathcal{O}(K)$ times. \end{remark}